 When your cybersecurity policies and procedures are laid out, it is best to maintain them throughout your organization, including upper-level management, and in conjunction with business goals.

 When it all comes down to it, the ultimate responsibility for following cybersecurity policies and procedures should fall on each individual.
 Clearly outline each employee’s responsibilities, so there are no misunderstandings.
 And if any changes to the information and policies are needed, it is best to put it in writing.
 If guidelines aren’t treated seriously, one procedure will be skipped, and soon others will follow.

 Your IT staff requires ongoing education and training to ensure the latest information on cybersecurity policies and procedures are adapted to your business.
 However, this can be a bit different when using a Managed Service Provider.
-We handle this training on our own, which helps reduce cost and time.
+Our Richmond IT experts handle this training on our own, which helps reduce cost and time.

 Teaching your cybersecurity policies and procedures to all your employees, including management staff, should start at the onboarding process and continue annually with a refresher course; this way, they stay updated on new information and programs and understand the importance of security procedures.

 Provide all employees with a full, written copy of the policies and procedures.
 Since this information is often extensive, it also helps to reduce a copy to highlight what is most relevant to them.
 And to make it easier to follow, set up a presentation where you phrase the information in a language they understand.

 For remote staff, maintaining cybersecurity policies and procedures requires shared network protection via the cloud as well as local protection.
 This means employees will need to make manual changes to the programs on their devices.
 Having clear and simple training in place is the best way to ensure your procedures are followed correctly.